Borderline personality disorder (BPD)

 - details of how to access help if the self-management skills aren’t helping.
 This should include a list of support numbers for out-of-hours teams and crisis teams.

 Some people find it helpful to contact emotional support lines during a mental health crisis.
-There is a list of contact numbers at the bottom of this page.
+There is a list of contact numbers in the Useful contents section at the bottom of this page.

 What risks and complications can BPD cause?

 It is common for people who live with borderline personality disorder (BPD) to self-harm.